 5. Make Them Struggle

-Despite their strengths and abilities, give your female characters something they struggle with.
-Their difficulties do not have to stop them from achieving their goal, but they will appear much stronger if reaching it is not an easy ride.
+Despite your female character’s strengths and abilities, you need to give them something they struggle with every day, or a weakness that delays them, if you want them to appear realistic to your readers.
+Their difficulties don’t have to completely stop them from achieving their goal, but they will appear much stronger if they struggle like hell to reach their objective.

-Think about the last book you read - what struggles did the characters face before reaching their goal?
+So, think about the last book you read, or even a recent TV show or film you watched - what struggles did the female characters face before they finally reached their goal?

 6. Make Them Fight Back

-Picture your favourite female characters and think about the different ways they stand up for themselves.
+Either way, think back to your favourite female characters on the page or screen and think about the different ways they stand up for themselves.